jcguimaraesnet/jcguimaraesnet.github.io/_services/business-advisory.md

 ---
-title: "Business Advisory"
+title: "Leadership Development"
 date: 2018-12-28T15:14:39+10:00
 weight: 4
 ---

-Business advisory is the final tier of the accounting pyramid.
+Leadership development is the practice of enhancing the leadership capabilities of individuals within an organization.
+It includes training programs, coaching, and mentoring to build confident, effective, and visionary leaders.
 <!--more-->

 Business advisory involves reporting on performance as well as advising on strategic plans, risk assessment, and succession plans.